MikeLisk/DGBRec/README.md

 # DGBRec

-DGBRec is a modular single-run implementation for recommendation experiments.
-This repository keeps the best default configuration for one standard training and evaluation pipeline.

 The default experiment parameters are defined directly in `main.py` inside `DGBRecConfig`, as requested.
 The remaining modules only implement data processing, model components, evaluation, and training.

 ## Project structure